 This is mostly for permanent spaces.
 Put a trash can near their “zone”.
 It’ll make you happier…I promise!

-I’m a believer in snacks.
-And especially for my kids while they are doing their dreaded homework.
-We grab their favorite healthy snacks and stock the snack bar.
+Snacks are almost essential for good homework zones.
+Grab their favorite healthy snacks and stock a snack bar.
 While they are doing their homework they can have all the healthy snacks they want.
-They love it!
+They will love it and stay energized.

-Rules we have: healthy snacks only, eating only in the homework zone, MUST be working at the same time!
+Rules to think about: healthy snacks only, eating only in the homework zone, MUST be working at the same time!

 You might not be able to have an entire snack area BUT…think about letting them have something special to snack on during homework time.